Azure/fleet/docs/concepts/PropertyProviderAndClusterProperties/README.md

 The Fleet member agent can run with or without a property provider.
-If a provider is not set up, or the given provider fails to start properly, the agent will collect limited properties about the cluster on its own, specifically the total and allocatable CPU and memory capacities of the host member cluster.
+If a provider is not set up, or the given provider fails to start properly, the agent will collect limited properties about the cluster on its own, specifically the node count, plus the total/allocatable CPU and memory capacities of the host member cluster.

 ## Cluster properties